LocationTel Aviv, Israel

 Site Area2000 sqm

-From the architect.
+Text description provided by the architects.
 A one story, private residence in the center of the country.
 The architectural concept was to create a structure with a continuous, wide space, divided by internal courtyards and movable partitions into smaller spaces used for a variety of different functions.

 The different spaces and internal courtyards are joined together are joined together into one structure by two, ultra-thin roofs supported at one central point so that seem to float in the air.
 The two roofs merge, one into the other and extend for five meters over the building front walls.
 The entire roof is constructed from lightweight materials and, in order to provide a thin, wispy look at its edges, it is constructed with a moderate slop towards its center.